uhcs2320/hwZero/README.md

 # hw0, Minutes of Action.
 Due: soon (5 days after your linux accounts are available to you).

+(For example, if you are notified on class on the 10th of the month that the linux accounts are ready and given information about how to login, then the assignment is due on the 15th).

 You will create a C++ program that will count the total of minutes, hours, and days mentioned inside of a plain-text file.

 ## Input